JavierSplvd/java-cleaning-robots/Readme.md

 [![codecov](https://codecov.io/gh/JavierSplvd/java-cleaning-robots/graph/badge.svg?token=0JXJYC79OD)](https://codecov.io/gh/JavierSplvd/java-cleaning-robots)

 This is my solution for the exercise of the cleaning robots.
 I have used Java 20 as the programming language and JUnit 5 for the tests.

-The code is split into entities and delivery.
-The entities are the objects that are used in the application, like the robot or the factory.
-The delivery is the code that is used to run the application, like the input handling.
+The main reason to use Java instead of Kotlin is the better support of VS Code, but also because I have more recent experience with Java.

+The code is split in the following packages:
+- Delivery: Contains the classes that interact with the user and the domain classes.
+- Domain: contains the entities and utilities of the business logic.
+- Use cases: contains the actions that the user will perform with the application.
+- Tests: contains the unit tests of the application.

 # Requirements